 - 1/2 cup cocoa powder

-- Prepare cake mix as directed and bake in a 9x13 baking dish.
+- Prepare the cake mix as directed and bake in a 9x13 baking dish.
 Cool.1 Duncan Hines yellow cake mix

-- In a large sauce pot, combine sugar, milk, shortening, butter, and salt.
-Bring to a rolling boil over medium high heat, stirring constantly to prevent scorching.1 1/2 cups sugar, 7 tablespoons whole milk, 2 tablespoons shortening, 2 tablespoons butter, 1/4 teaspoon salt
+- In a large saucepot, combine sugar, milk, shortening, butter, and salt.
+Bring to a rolling boil over medium-high heat, stirring constantly to prevent scorching.1 1/2 cups sugar, 7 tablespoons whole milk, 2 tablespoons shortening, 2 tablespoons butter, 1/4 teaspoon salt

-- Once it reaches a boil, let boil for two to three minutes without stirring.
+- Once it reaches a boil, let it boil for two to three minutes without stirring.

 - Remove from heat and immediately stir in vanilla and cocoa powder.
-Beat until icing is smooth and starts to lose it's shine.
-Immediately pour onto cake.
-Allow to cool before serving.1 teaspoon vanilla extract, 1/2 cup cocoa powder
+Beat until icing is smooth and starts to lose its shine.
+Immediately pour it onto the cooled cake.
+Allow it to cool before serving.1 teaspoon vanilla extract, 1/2 cup cocoa powder